plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 On the other hand, because in my former tradition we were only three nuns (the founder of the monastery, the abbess and myself), I have been able to understand the importance of the Sangha and how precious it is.
 I knew that alone I couldn’t really fulfill my aspiration to transform myself and to serve all beings.

-For these two reasons, I decided to take refuge in the PlumVillage tradition and...
-I am very happy!
+For these two reasons, I decided to take refuge in the PlumVillage tradition and… I am very happy!

 {% image "article2024/Done-Daffodil family/Sr.Đăng Hạnh_e.jpg" %}